nathancarter/apisandbox/plan.md

-Document the source code of the two demos, with links back to the README.
+Document the source code of the second demo, with a link back to the README.

 Link from the demo pages themselves to the source code as documentation.